Table of Contents

 The figures differ slightly, depending on the source, so let’s take a look at what they each say about the average salaries for web designers in the United States:

 |Source||Web Designer Hourly Rate||Web Designer Annual Salary|

 In case you’re curious, a web developer makes about $10,000 to $20,000 more a year than a web designer does.

-Depending on factors like where you live, your level of experience, as well as your area of expertise, your earning potential may be lower or higher than these estimates.
-Let’s have a look at how the following factors affect how much you make as a web designer.
+Let’s take a closer look at how the following factors affect how much you make as a web designer.

 First things first — you have to make enough money to cover your expenses.
 So before you start worrying about your earning potential, make sure you’re calculating your expenses accordingly.

 Then, turn your attention to these four key factors that will impact how much you make as a web designer:

 1. Web Designer Salaries by Employment Type

 There are a variety of ways in which you might be employed as a web designer, and these can easily change as you advance in your career.